 We don't know much of Dutch chess set makers in the 19th century either.
 In the description below you find a set which had been sold in Groningen, ca. 1850, but probably had been made in Germany (Nuremberg or Augsburg).
 Same is true for the Nuremberg set I got from my neighbour.
 Sets of those types are found regularly in the Netherlands, which can not be said of the first set listed here.

 This set is sometimes called a "Pedestal" set.
-The date 1832 and origin Netherlands has been addressed to similar sets.
+The date 1832 and origin Netherlands has been addressed to those sets.
 However I'm not sure.
 Looking at the knights, it seems of later date and we see these knights also on German sets.
 I think it is a very attractive set.
 Quite rare as well.
+It is one of my favourites.

 - Bone K 7.0; p 3.1